hiroshi-kumagai/MOTSc_cast_immobilization/README.md

 # The Mitochondrial-derived microprotein MOTS-c attenuates immobilization-induced skeletal muscle atrophy by suppressing myosteatosis

-This repository contains scripts used for the publication titled "*The Mitochondrial-derived microprotein MOTS-c attenuates immobilization-induced skeletal muscle atrophy by suppressing myosteatosis* (in review since September 2022)"
+This repository contains scripts used for the publication titled "*The Mitochondrial-derived microprotein MOTS-c attenuates immobilization-induced skeletal muscle atrophy by suppressing myosteatosis*" (in review since September 2022)

 ### Links to each script: